sherlock-audit/2023-12-notional-update-5-judging/README.md

 **T-Woodward**

 @nevillehuang manipulation would cost a lot and there would be no chance to gain any profit.
 The attacker would lose money.
 The negative impact is that a regular user would also lose money.
 But given that an attacker can not profit from this, I recommend medium severity, not high severity.

+**sherlock-admin**

+The protocol team fixed this issue in PR/commit https://github.com/notional-finance/wrapped-fcash/pull/14.

+**sherlock-admin**

+The Lead Senior Watson signed-off on the fix.

 # Issue M-7: External lending can exceed the threshold